-Over 3,700 beautiful gardens throughout England and Wales open each year on behalf of the National Garden Scheme.
-These gardens help raise vital funds to support charities - including Parkinson's UK.
+Over 3,500 beautiful gardens throughout England and Wales open their gates every year on behalf of the National Garden Scheme.
+These gardens help raise vital funds to support charities including Parkinson's UK.
+Find out more about the National Garden Scheme on its website.

 The benefits of gardening for Parkinson's